 The number of Technical Colors used is displayed in the header.
-The footer contains the Fixup: Spot Color Definition and the Fixup groups: Spot Color Tools and Create Dieline each containing a drop-down list of Fixups.
+The footer contains the Fixup: Create and Edit Spot Color Definition and the Fixup groups: Create Dieline and Spot Color Tools each containing a drop-down list of Fixups.

 Figure 13: The Technical Colors information panel.